clevyr/jackpot-backup/README.md

-# Depot
+# Jackpot Backup

-Depot will backup all your files from the last:
+Jackpot will backup all your files from the last:
   * 7 days
   * 7 months (one backup each month)
   * 7 years (one backup each year)